Staying Lean with Cybersecurity Efforts when Budgets are Tight

 Key Cost-Cutting Strategies:

-• Prevention over reaction.
+• Prevention overreaction.
 Actionable assessment of the cybersecurity posture – Organizational Threat Model (OTM)

 • Taking a lid off the SecOps.
 Re-evaluation of the company’s current security operations, tools, and procedures